MASH: A Multiplatform and Multimodal Annotated Dataset for Societal Impact of Hurricane: Abstract

 \section{Abstract}

 Natural disasters cause multidimensional threats to human societies, with hurricanes exemplifying one of the most disruptive events that not only caused severe physical damage but also sparked widespread discussion on social media platforms.
 Existing datasets for studying societal impacts of hurricanes often focus on outdated hurricanes and are limited to a single social media platform, failing to capture the broader societal impact in today's diverse social media environment.
 Moreover, existing datasets annotate visual and textual content of the post separately, failing to account for the multimodal nature of social media posts.
-To address these gaps, we present a multiplatform and \textbf{M}ultimodal \textbf{A}nnotated Dataset for \textbf{S}ocietal Impact of \textbf{H}urricane (\textbf{MASH}) that includes 98,662 relevant social media data posts from Reddit, X, TikTok, and YouTube.
-In addition, all relevant social media data posts are annotated in a multimodal approach that considers both textual and visual content on three dimensions: humanitarian classes, bias classes, and information integrity classes.
-To our best knowledge, MASH is the first large-scale, multi-platform, multimodal, and multi-dimensionally annotated hurricane dataset.
-We envision that MASH can contribute to the study of hurricanes' impact on society, such as disaster severity classification, public sentiment analysis, disaster policy making, and bias identification. \begin{links} \link{Dataset}{https://huggingface.co/datasets/YRC10/MASH} \link{Online Platform}{https://hurricane.web.illinois.edu} \end{links}
+To address these gaps, we present a multiplatform and \textbf{M}ultimodal \textbf{A}nnotated Dataset for \textbf{S}ocietal Impact of \textbf{H}urricane (\textbf{MASH}) that includes 59,607 relevant social media data posts from Reddit, TikTok, and YouTube.
+In addition, all relevant social media data posts are annotated in a multimodal approach that considers both textual and visual content on three dimensions: Humanitarian Classes, Bias Classes, and Information Integrity Classes.
+To our best knowledge, MASH is the first large-scale, multi-platform, multimodal, and multi-dimensionally annotated dataset centered on hurricane disasters.
+In addition, we introduce an online platform that supports interactive data exploration, provides preliminary analytical results, and allows users to share their insights regarding the societal impacts of hurricanes.
+We envision that MASH can contribute to the study of hurricanes' impact on society, such as disaster response, disaster severity classification, public sentiment analysis, disaster policy making, and bias identification.
+The dataset is publicly available under the Creative Commons Attribution 4.0 (CC BY 4.0) license. \begin{links} \link{Dataset}{https://huggingface.co/datasets/YRC10/MASH} \link{Online Platform}{https://hurricane.web.illinois.edu}